 The photo below shows one example of advanced (or severe) black rot on a sample of Psilocybe cyanesens mushroom fruiting bodies.
-One particularly interesting observation captured in the phone is the presence of an opaque white liquid that seems to accompany the development of the black material.
+One particularly interesting observation captured in the photo is the presence of an opaque white liquid that seems to accompany the development of the black material.
 What is this black material?
 What is the white liquid that seems to accompany the developing black rot as it spreads?

 Lingering Questions and Proposed Experiments:

-- For the same species of mushroom, could we control the presence of black rot?
+- For the same species of mushroom, could one control the presence of black rot?
 In other words, would it be possible to collect data from a group of subjects consuming one batch of mushrooms, varying only the presence or absence of the black rot?

 - Is there any information available about consuming black rot enriched samples?
 Does that correlate with a high incidence of WLP?